-Hewlett Packard is one of the world's leading technology companies, the global #1 in printers, and until recently in PCs as well - until that lead was captured by rival Lenovo.
-It is also one of the two leaders in IT services.
-However, it seemed to have lost its way in recent years as a result of management turmoil and unpredictable changes in the direction of the market.
+HP or Hewlett Packard is one of the world's leading technology brands, the global #1 in printers, and until recently in PCs as well - until that lead was captured by rival Lenovo.
+It is also one of the leaders in IT services.
+However, the company behind the brand appeared to have lost its way in recent years as a result of management turmoil and unpredictable changes in the direction of the market.
 HP reinvented itself in 2002 in a merger with competitor Compaq.
 Although full integration of what were already two huge businesses seemed at first to have gone smoothly, the enlarged business remained over-dependent on its original printers business for profits.
 The board certainly thought so, forcing out high profile CEO Carly Fiorina in early 2005.
 New CEO Mark Hurd demonstrated a firm grasp on the business, knocking rival Dell off its perch as the global #1 in PCs in 2007, and closing the gap with IBM in IT services by buying consultancy EDS in 2008.
 Yet Hurd too was unceremoniously dismissed in 2010.
 So was his successor less than a year later, after announcing a proposal to withdraw from the PC market and then signing off on the catastrophic purchase of software developer Autonomy.
-A slightly different break-up plan was completed in Nov 2015.
+A slightly different break-up plan was completed in 2015.
 PC and printer hardware now forms the core of HP Inc. Separate company Hewlett Packard Enterprise specialises in servers and storage, and has partly divested its services and software divisions.

 Selected HP advertising

 Which agencies handle advertising for HP?
 Find out more from the Adbrands Account Assignments database

 Account assignments & selected contact information